Anon: "Spanking is simply another form of terrorism. It teaches the

 morality was superior to that of the Bible.
 We are now in the 21st

-century and Christians are going through the same process with
+century and Christians will be going through the same process with

 regard to the whipping of children."